 - Stay Covered: Please be sure to wear face coverings when you cannot maintain a safe 6-foot distance from others.

 Thank you for your patience and continued support of California State Parks as we work to limit your risk for exposure to COVID-19 in the outdoors.
 For more information, please visit parks.ca.gov/FlattenTheCurve.

 California State Parks contracts with Parks Management Company to operate the park.

 The park features breathtaking views of the Big Sur Coast, the beauty of the redwoods, the rugged coast and the cultural history of limekilns.
-The park has 24 campsites.

 The park is 56 miles south of Carmel, off Highway One; two miles south of Lucia.